YaoQX/Practise/README.md

-# Distributed Cloud-based Performance Testing Platform (Backend)
+# Distributed Cloud-based Automated Testing Platform (Backend)

 ## 1. Project Overview

-This project is a cloud-based distributed performance testing backend platform built on a microservices architecture.
+This project is a backend platform for an automated testing system designed to unify different types of testing, including:

-It is designed to orchestrate automated performance testing tasks and process large-scale test result data through asynchronous message pipelines.

-The platform focuses on:

-- Distributed test execution scheduling
-- Decoupled service communication
-- Asynchronous result processing for concurrent test scenarios
-- Centralized test data storage
+API testing

+UI automation testing

+performance testing

+The goal of this platform is to improve the flexibility of traditional testing systems and provide a centralized backend for managing test execution and results.
 ---

 ## 2. System Architecture